lucagl/pickPocket/README.md

 **rp_max**: Large probe radius.
 The minimum is 1.4 (water molecule) and the series of clustered sphere is [1.4,..,rp_max] by increments of 0.1.
 ### Ranking:
 Ranking is based on Isolation Forest (IF) anomaly detector.
-IF is provided as a scikit-learn object previously trained and loaded from a  provided binary file (within)
+IF is provided as a scikit-learn object previously trained and loaded from a  provided binary file (in pickPocket/trainedModels)

 ## Requirements:
  - The NanoShaper executable is provided and is linked to the provided library folder.
 Relinking could be necessary.
 To do so use the install_script within *install binaries* folder and follow the prompted instructions.